directus/directus/docs/app/using-existing-tables.md

 ## 1. Check Primary Keys

-Directus does not support compund primary keys!
+Directus does not support compound primary keys!
 This can be a critical issue, when the relational model of the foreign source defines a mm pivot table with compound, that is: more that one fields.
-In that case it is required to change the table structure by adding an extra field that is used as primary key.
+In that case it is recommended to change the table structure by adding an extra field that is used as primary key.

 ::: details Example:
-TYPO3, a php-based Enterprise CMS, handles its mm-relations using compound keys in this way:
+[TYPO3](https://typo3.org), a php-based Enterprise CMS, handles its mm-relations using compound keys in this way:

 ```sql{2-3,6}
 CREATE TABLE `rwfm_mm_award_awardcategory` (